Classifying Fano 4-folds with a rational fibration onto a 3-fold: Weak Fano -folds

-If $a=a'=3$, then $Y$ has index\footnote{The index of a weak Fano variety is the divisibility of $-K$ in the Picard group, as for Fano varieties.} $3$, hence the anticanonical model $Z$ of $Y$ is a singular $3$-dimensional quadric (see \cite[Th.~3.1.14]{fanoEMS}), and $-K_Y^3=54$.
-Therefore, up to exchanging $Y$ and $Y'$, we can assume that $a'\leq 2$.
-We have
+When $\ma{F}$ has odd degree, we can assume that $c_1(\ma{F})=-1$, then $-K_Y^3=8(7-c_2(\ma{F}))$.
+The possibilities for $\ma{F}$ are given in \cite[Th.~3.2]{langer}; moreover in this case $Y=\pr_{\pr^2}(\ma{F})$ has automatically index\footnote{The index of a weak Fano variety is the divisibility of $-K$ in the Picard group, as for Fano varieties.} 2; when the anticanonical map is small these threefolds have been classified also in \cite[Th.~3.6]{jahnkepeternell}.